Dr Lindsay Hallam

 OVERVIEW

 Her second book, on David Lynch's Twin Peaks: Fire Walk with Me, is part of the Devil's Advocates series from Auteur Press, and is one of several different pieces she has written about Lynch's work in film and TV.
-Lindsay also writes outside of academia, for publications such as Sight & Sound, Mysteria Maxima Magazine and The Blue Rose Magazine, and for Blu-Ray releases, such as the Samuel Fuller at Columbia boxset (Indicator), Hammer Volume 5: Death & Deceit (Indicator) and The Snake Pit (Indicator).
+Lindsay also writes outside of academia, for publications such as Sight & Sound and The Conversation, and provides essays and extras for Blu-Ray releases.

 CURRENT RESEARCH